Is It Safe To Cook With Canola Or Vegetable Oil? Experts Explain

 What is canola oil?

 Let's start with canola oil.
-Canola oil is a neutral-tasting oil that's made by crushing the seeds of the canola plant.
+Canola oil (or rapeseed oil) is a neutral-tasting oil that's made by crushing the seeds of the canola plant.
 That sounds simple enough, but there's a lot that goes on behind the scenes to get there.

 The canola plant actually started out as the rapeseed plant, but as is, rapeseed contains two toxic compounds—erucic acid and glucosinolates—and can't be safely consumed.
 According to registered dietitian and certified diabetes educator Shahzadi Devje, R.D., CDE, MSc, Canadian scientists figured out how to remove these compounds through targeted plant breeding and came up with the canola (Can for Canada and ola for oil) plant.